 We've made the Alachigh ourselves (it took about six months) sourcing the oak timbers locally and steam-bending them to form a curve which connects the crown to the oak floorboards.
 We have covered this wooden framework in a stone coloured 12 oz canvas and adorned the inside with a marquee lining, together with 'drapes' which give a little privacy between the beds and creates a soft and homely atmosphere.

-The Alachigh is 24' in diameter and comfortably sleeps six.
-There are four single pine beds and a double bed, all of which have covered foam mattresses and pillows.
+The Alachigh is 24' in diameter and comfortably sleeps six and has an oak breakfast bar which allows you to soak up the stunning view across the Teifi Valley.
+There are four single pine beds and a double bed, all of which have covered foam mattresses, pillows and colourful throws.
 In the centre is a cast iron wood burning stove surrounded by a fitted fireguard.
 Sheepskins, rugs and cushions adorn the Alachigh for that extra comfort.
 There is also a sofa bed/settee, a large coffee table/chest (which contains plenty of extra blankets just in case it gets a bit colder at night), three bedside tables, a large shelving unit for storing food, pots, pans, etc. We also supply a calor gas two ringed burner, all crockery, cutlery, kettle etc. and a basket of seasoned hardwood.